-As we are joining the domain DOM and the PDC for that domain (the only machine that has write access to the domain SAM database) is DOMPDC.
+As we are joining the domain DOM and the PDC for that domain (the only machine that has write access to the domain SAM database) is DOMPDC, we use it for the -S option.
 The Administrator%password is the login name and password for an account which has the necessary privilege to add machines to the domain.
 If this is successful you will see the message: